 When Is a Muzzle Not the Best Solution?

 Sometimes, muzzles are used for the wrong reasons.
-This can cause pain or discomfort, and it can lead to alternative problem behaviors.
+Inappropriate use can cause pain or discomfort, stress and anxiety, and difficulty breathing.
+This can lead to alternative problem behaviors.
+Muzzles should only be used under the guidance of a qualified dog trainer or veterinary professional.

 If a dog has not been properly introduced to wearing a muzzle, it can be a frightening—even traumatizing—experience.
 Some owners will use it as a form of punishment for undesired behavior.
 Usually, the dog will not associate the two things, so it is not effective long term.
 It can also erode the bond of trust between you and could cause them to snap when the muzzle appears.